joxpulp/handlebars/README.md

 # handlebars
-Express server with using handlebars for templating
+Express server using handlebars for templating